-Within up to two (2) acres within the Aquaculture Area and on already disturbed areas, the County may engage or allow others to engage, in limited small scale agriculture, grown using organic practices, as allowed under the conservation easement.
+Within up to two (2) acres within the Aquaculture Area and on already disturbed areas, including pond beds, the County may engage or allow others to engage, in limited small scale agriculture, grown using organic practices, as allowed under the conservation easement.

 Fallow areas will be maintained to avoid noxious weed invasion.
-Any such activity will be described in the annual Operations Plan and updated Management Plan by the County, along with appropriate plans for minimizing noxious weeds.
+Limited livestock grazing may also be permitted within the meadow section of the Aquaculture Area and must be fenced in accordance with the management details above.
+Any such activity will be described in the annual Operations Plan and updated Management Plan by the County, along with appropriate plans for minimizing noxious weeds as needed.

-(v) CDFW Streambed Alteration Agreement (1600 Permit) Requirements As a condition of approving the County's installation of the Bell diversion pipeline, the California Department of Fish and Wildlife required the implementation of certain "compensatory measures" and "reporting measures" which are set forth in a Streambed Alteration Agreement and related enhancement plan developed by the County and IAG in conjunction with California Department of Fish and Wildlife (See Notification No. 1600-20120033-R6, incorporated herein by this reference).
+(v) CDFW Streambed Alteration Agreement (1600 Permit) Requirements

+As a condition of approving the County's installation of the Bell diversion pipeline, the California Department of Fish and Wildlife required the implementation of certain "compensatory measures" and "reporting measures" which are set forth in a Streambed Alteration Agreement and related enhancement plan developed by the County and IAG in conjunction with California Department of Fish and Wildlife (See Notification No. 1600-2012-0033-R6, incorporated herein by this reference).
 Such activities include releases of water into the former Bell diversion ditch for the benefit of willow habitat.
 The County is also responsible for creating between 9.5 to 15 acres of wetland, as per Article 3.1 of the Agreement.